Projects

 Creating and managing Projects

-You can create a Project from the Web UI by going to the "Projects" page from the navigation menu.
-If you select "Blank project," you'll be able to name your Project and specify whether the Project should be private or public.
-Projects can also be created from the CLI with anyscale project create
+To create a Project via the Web UI, navigate to the "Projects" page from the menu and select "Blank project."
+You will be prompted for a name for your Project as well as setting its visibility: private or public.
+Projects can also be created using the CLI command anyscale project create.

-If you make the Project private, only you will be able to access it initially.
-You can search for the Project in this same page, and from the Project page click on "Share" to add and remove collaborators, or share it with the entire organization.
+If you make the Project private, you will be the only one able to access it initially.
+To add or remove collaborators, click on your Project in the list of Projects and then click the "Share" button.
+You are also able to share it with everyone who has access to the Anyscale Cloud it is associated with.
 Collaborators can be owners (can create, view and delete resources) or read-only (can view resources but not create them).

 Using Projects